The Best New Eyeshadow Palettes Have Arrived Just In Time For Fall

-Mourning the end of summer might be one of our favorite pre-fall activities — RIP rooftop Fridays and beach weekends —but it's important not to forget all the things we're getting as the air crisps.
-For one, we can celebrate our makeup staying in place for the first time in months, which means it's an appropriate time to dust off our eyeshadow brushes and smoky palettes for the first time in months.
+Mourning the end of summer is inevitable — it's painful for us, too — but there's an upside.
+For one, we can celebrate our makeup staying in place for the first time in months, which means it's finally an appropriate time to dust off our eyeshadow brushes and smoky palettes again.
 And if you need a new one?
 Now is the time to shop, too.

 Brands have gone all out for the fall season by giving us the prettiest palettes to add to our collections just in time for cooler weather.
-No matter the budget or finish you prefer, there's something for everyone.
-To help, we're rounded up ten eyeshadow palettes that will have you creating your best looks possible, ahead.
+No matter your budget or the finish you prefer, there's something for everyone.
+To help, we're rounded up nine eyeshadow palettes that will have you creating your best looks possible, ahead.

 There is a lot of product out there — some would say too much.
 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team, but if you buy something we link to on our site, Refinery29 may earn commission.